West Ham - Man City: How to watch, start time, prediction, odds

 Team news for West Ham – Man City (INJURY REPORT)

-The questions for West Ham are minor but to notable players, as David Moyes waits on knocks to Michail Antonio and Sebastien Haller.
+The questions for West Ham are minor but to notable players, as David Moyeshas both Michail Antonio and Sebastien Haller available after knock.

-Man City has lost Fernandinho for four-to-six weeks and is still waiting on Kevin De Bruyne, Aymeric Laporte, and Benjamin Mendy, but Oleksandr Zinchenko was on the bench against Porto and both Sergio Aguero and Ilkay Gundogan started the game.
-Nathan Ake may be a game-time decision.

 What they’re saying before West Ham – Man City